C2C CTF Writeups

 from cryptography.hazmat.backends import default_backend

-# 1. Read Encrypted File
+# 1. Read encrypted file content

 with open("flag.txt.bunakencrypted", "r") as f:

-b64_data = f.read().strip()
+enc_data_b64 = f.read().strip()

-# 2. Extract IV and Ciphertext
+# 3. Extract IV and Ciphertext

-iv = data[:16]
+iv = enc_data[:16]

-ciphertext = data[16:]
+ciphertext = enc_data[16:]

-key = hashlib.sha256(b"sulawesi").digest()[:16]
+key = key_hash[:16]

-# 4. Decrypt AES-CBC
+# 5. Decrypt AES-CBC

 cipher = Cipher(algorithms.AES(key), modes.CBC(iv), backend=default_backend())